nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 **2. Connect and setup**

 Now connect to your companion using the method you chose and configure the Name, radio settings and channels.
+The name and radio settings are set in the settings page.
+The channels are added in the channel page by hitting add channel and putting in a `#` before the channel name.

 > **Important:** All nodes connecting to the Sydney mesh must use the **Australia preset** with SF11 (modified from the default SF10).

 **Why SF11?** The NSW Mesh uses SF11 instead of the standard SF10 to provide improved range across Sydney's unique geography and wide user spacing.
 This means we are **not directly interoperable** with standard ANZ meshes running SF10.

 ### Radio Settings

 | Setting | Value |
 |---------|-------|
 | Frequency | 915.800 MHz |